-Biosafety is safety measures taken with respect to the effects of biological research on humans, animals, plants and the environment.
+Biosafety is the safety measures taken with respect to the effects of biological research on humans, animals, plants and the environment.

 All personnel in biosafety laboratories need:

 Step 5: Contact the Biosafety Officer regarding a biosafety laboratory inspection.
-Please note that only projects with a containment level of 2 or 3 or Large Scale Production laboratories require a biosafety inspection on campus.
+Please note that only projects with a containment level of 2 or 3, or Large Scale Production laboratories require a biosafety inspection on campus.